percona/k8spsmdb-docs/docs/encryption.md

     $ helm install vault hashicorp/vault
     ```

-2. After the installation, Vault should be first initialized and then unsealed.
+2. After installation, Vault should be first initialized and then *unsealed*.
     Initializing Vault is done with the following commands:

     ```bash